Buy, remortgage or release equity from your investment properties

 Usually a buy to let deposit will need to be at least 25% of the overall purchase price.
 That means lenders can lend up to 75% loan to value (LTV).
 Of course, many property investors hope to pay the smallest possible deposit, so it’s well worth shopping around to establish the amount that different lenders are able to offer.
 In some cases you may be able to fund the entire purchase price by offering a second property as security to a lender.

 Each lender has their own set of criteria that you must meet in order to be considered for a buy to let loan.
 The list of eligibility checks that lenders use to decide whether or not to lend include assessments of your experience, income and credit history.
 They’ll also assess the type of property you’re buying, the quality of tenant and how much rent you’ll get.
+For foreign nationals or non-UK residents the pool of applicable lenders will be different, so read our guide here.

 Typically you’ll be eligible for a buy to let mortgage if: